 I also received the same error message when going to the Site Permissions page of the same site.
 Going to either screen in other sites in the same site collection did not have this issue so at least it wasn’t a wide spread problem.

-A quick search returned this forum post of someone encountering the same issue along with some responses indicating this was a mismatch between the Roles and Groups tables in the database.
+this forum post of someone encountering the same issue along with some responses indicating this was a mismatch between the Roles and Groups tables in the database.
 I didn’t want to edit the database directly as this would take the installation into an unsupported state and was about to continue searching when I saw in the last forum response that re-inheriting the site permissions also fixed this issue.

 Along with the information about there being missing information in the database led me to the conclusion that something on those two pages was missing (a user or permission group perhaps) but this hadn’t be registered in the database properly.
 But how can I get to the re-inherit permissions screen if I can’t get to the Site Permissions page in the first place?